 Isaiah introduces one of the most important concepts in all of biblical theology: the remnant.
 While the majority of Israel rebels, a faithful few are preserved — and Isaiah is emphatic that this remnant exists because God preserves it, not because some Israelites were morally superior.

-"If the LORD of hosts had not left us a few survivors, we should have been like Sodom, and become like Gomorrah."
+"Unless the LORD Almighty had left us some survivors, we would have become like Sodom, we would have been like Gomorrah."

 ISAIAH 1:9